The filter of interpretability types of Hobby-McKenzie varieties is prime: Free relational structures and clone homomorphisms

 We require some lemmas in connection with clone homomorphisms.
-For our characterization of Hobby-McKenzie varieties in Section 3, we need to construct a particular relational structure on the underlying set of an appropriate free algebra of a non-Hobby-McKenzie variety.
-Our construction is a general one and may apply not only for the non-Hobby-McKenzie varieties but for other varieties as well.
-In the following definition and lemma, we delineate this general construction and describe some of its properties that we need later.
+For our characterizations of Hobby-McKenzie varieties in Section 5, we need to construct a particular relational structure on the underlying set of an appropriate algebra of a non-Hobby-McKenzie variety.
+Our construction is a general one and may apply not only for non-Hobby-McKenzie varieties but for other varieties as well.
+In the following definitions and two lemmas, we delineate this general construction and describe some of its properties that we need later.

+Recall that after Definition~\ref{freealg}, we gave two ways how to conceive of a free algebra $\alg F$.
+We shall use both approaches at the same time.
+So, we conceive of an element of $F$ as an $S$-ary term $f$, as well as, the related $S$-ary term operation $f^{\alg F}$.
+Usually, the superscript is left off.

-Let $\var V$ be a non-trivial variety, and let $\mS$ be any relational structure.
-Let $\alg F\in\var V$ denote the free algebra with the free generating set $S$, and $\mF$ the structure on $F$ whose relations coincide with the subalgebras generated by the relations of $\mS$ in suitable powers of $\alg F$.
+\begin{definition} Let $\var V$ be a non-trivial variety, and let $\mS$ be any relational structure.
+Let $\alg F\in\var V$ denote the free algebra with free generating set $S$, and $\mF$ the relational structure on $F$ whose relations coincide with the subalgebras generated by the relations of $\mS$ in suitable powers of $\alg F$.
 We call $\mF$ the {\em free relational structure generated by $\mS$ in $\var V$}.
+Since the relations of $\mF$ are subalgebras of powers of $\alg F$, the basic operations of $\alg F$ preserve the relations of $\mF$, that is, $\mF$ is a compatible relational structure in $\alg F$, and hence in $\var V$.
 Let $U$ denote the set of unary term operations of $\alg F$, and for any $u\in U$ let $\mF_u$ be the substructure induced in $\mF$ by the elements $f$ for which $f(\bar x)=u(x)$ for all $x\in F$ where $\bar x$ denotes the constant $S$-tuple whose entries are all equal to $x$.
+Before proving our first lemma in this section, we give an example of a free relational structure generated by $\mS$ in $\var V$. \vege\end{definition}

+\begin{example} We assume now that $\var V$ is the variety of commutative semigroups satisfying the extra identity $x^2y=xy$, and $\mS$ is the reflexive 3-cycle, that is, $\mS$ is the digraph on $S=\{x,y,z\}$ with the single relation Notice that the two-element semilattice and two-element set with a single constant binary operation are members of $\var V$.
+Let $\alg F$ be the free algebra with free generating set $\{x,y,z\}$ in $\var V$.
+Then by using the identities defining $\var V$ and the particular algebras just given in $\var V$, one can easily see that $\alg F$ has the 10-element base set

+The edges of the free relational structure $\mF$ generated by $\mS$ in $\var V$ are the elements of the binary relation generated by in $\alg F^2$.
+Thus, they are of the form $(t(x,y,z,x,y,z),t(x,y,z,y,z,x))$ where $t$ is a 6-ary term operation of $\alg F$.
+These term operations are related to the 6-ary terms that are described similarly to the elements of $F$.
+Thus, up to equivalence, the 6-ary terms of $\alg F$ are $x_1^2,\dots,x_6^2$ and the products with pairwise different factors from $\{x_1,\dots,x_6\}$.
+By taking this into account, the edges of $\mF$ are easily obtained.